Peace through the Arts Reborn - from an idea by Samuel Lewis

 Sacred Arts Camp aims to bring together people from all over the world to discover our unity within diversity, to build friendships and to recognise common human bonds through Dance (primarily the Dances of Universal Peace), Song, Movement and Arts that honour the spiritual richness of our world.
 People of all ages, from all backgrounds and from all nations are welcome.

 We believe in holding a space where spirit can move and community can thrive.
 Within this context we seek to feel the rhythms of the Earth beneath our feet and celebrate our creativity.

 We manifest the vision through the following:

-- By inviting and supporting facilitators of programs for the whole family as well as specific groups.
+By inviting and supporting facilitators of programmes for the whole family as well as specific groups.

-- By allowing no drugs and alcohol on the Camp.
+By clearly stating no drugs and alcohol are permitted on the camp.

 By running the camp in a co-operative way.